JMGama/Money-Analyser/README.md

 Then you put a bill in front of the camera an push the **analizar** button.
 It will display the answer in the chat balloon of the robot, and also will sound so make sure you **turn on** your volume :sound:.

+_Remember it's only a prototype (need more time to make it better, feel free to contribute.)_

 ## Categories of money recognition :dollar: